 Specific information on the performance of schools, the district, and demographic subgroups can be seen by clicking the following link: OSPI Washington State Report Card.

-NAPE data (National Assessment of Educational Programs) can be found by clicking the following link: NAPE Data (National Assessment of Educational Progress).
+NAEP data (National Assessment of Educational Programs) can be found by clicking the following link: NAEP Data (National Assessment of Educational Progress).

 Information regarding student demographics, academic performance of each demographic group, the percentage of students tested by school and demographic group, comparisons with state performance in each area, expenditures per pupil, a concise budget report, and graduation and dropout statistics can be seen on the district website and by visiting the Washington State Report Card on the OSPI website.